AaronRutley/acf-meta/readme.md

 # ACF Meta

-Very experimental plugin to use ACF to set the title & description meta fields.
+Very experimental WordPress plugin to use ACF to set the title & description meta tags.